Under the Security of Payment Act

-The adjudication regime that SMC administers is governed by the Building and Construction Industry Security of Payment Act (Cap 30B)(Rev Ed 2006) (the "Act"), the Building and Construction Industry Security of Payment Regulations 2005, the Building and Construction Industry Security of Payment (Amendment) Regulations 2012 and the SMC Adjudication Procedure Rules.
+The adjudication regime that SMC administers is governed by the prevailing Building and Construction Industry Security of Payment Act (“Act”), Building and Construction Industry Security of Payment Regulations (“Regulations”) and SMC Adjudication Rules.

 Lodging an Adjudication Application

-Parties should consider seeking legal advice before lodging an adjudication application.
+Parties should consider getting legal advice before filing an Adjudication Application.

-An applicant must complete the prescribed Adjudication Application Form (AA-1) and ensure that it is compliant with the Act.
+A Party must complete the applicable prescribed form and ensure that it complies with the prevailing Act and Regulations.

-SMC does not accept lodgement by fax, post or electronic mail.
+SMC does not accept lodgement by fax, post or email.

 Payment for the Adjudication Application Fee and the deposit for the Adjudicator Fee (“Fees”)

 Where the Fees exceed SGD5,000, payment should be via a cheque issued by a representing law firm (if applicable) or a cashier’s order.
 Where the Fees are SGD5,000 or below, such payment may be made by way of a cheque issued by the Claimant.

 Cheques or cashier’s orders shall be made payable to the “Singapore Mediation Centre”.